ibm-watson-iot/iot-java/README.md

     </dependency>

-However if you want to build the library by yourself, use the following maven command,
+However, if you want to build the library by yourself, use the following maven command:

     mvn clean package -Dmaven.test.skip=true

-The above command quickly builds the library by skipping the tests and the `target` directory contains the output jar files.
-However, if you want to run the tests as well, then modify the property files present under directory `src/test/resources` and run the following maven command,
+The above command quickly builds the library by skipping the test and the `target` directory contains the output jar files.
+However, if you also want to run the tests, modify the property files that are in the directory `src/test/resources`, and then run the following maven command:

     mvn clean package